Mud Kitchen Ideas

 We opted for no built in sink & to just use a bowl for mixing (just like we do in our real kitchen) so we can re-purpose our table later (if he ever outgrows it) into a outdoor workbench.

-Spoonula Set – I am not a huge fan of silicone but our wooden utensils got moldy and gross in a few months so I now recommend the silicone (or plastic) set.
+Spoonula Set – I am not a huge fan of silicone but our wooden utensils got moldy and gross quickly so I now recommend the silicone (or plastic) set.

 Stainless Steel Bowl Set – our plastic bowl broke in less than 2 weeks and I duct taped it to reinforce it.
-I plan on replacing it with this stainless set.
+I plan on replacing it with this stainless steel or rubbermaid plastic set.

 Tongs Set – We use the tongs to pick up “stuff” and put it in our mixture.
 It’s really great fine motor work and they are fun for kids to use.
 I prefer the silicone tips again for practicality, it won’t scratch anyone or anything.